 A good start to my piecemeal marathon.
 I slept well tonight.

 8.5 miles today, 8.5 cumulative total

 6-27-11 Newton Road to Springville Road 7.75 Wildwood miles down, 22.25 to go

 Today was humid.
 God, it was humid.
 It was so freaking humid, I don’t think I was actually hiking, it felt more like swimming.
 I was doing the breast-stroke through air so heavy you could pet it.
 Bugs were floating on the surface of it like flotsam.
 My plan of 8.5 miles disintegrated at the site of a short cut back to my vehicle near the end.
-Still, I managed to bag the section of Wildwood Trail that I wanted.
+Still, I managed to bag the section I wanted.
 Next time, though, I’m bringing a ton more water.